A quick sketch of the complexity of people.

 Further: Erik Satie’s Gymnopédie No. 1 is playing on the store’s tinny overhead stereo.
 Somewhere around the mid-1980s I made a cassette tape recording of the Gymnopédies for my mother, along with some other music I know she loved — Vivaldi’s Four Seasons, maybe some David Oistrakh — to be played on a little portable cassette tape player.
 These I brought to her when she was in the hospital recovering from a near-death experience, or at that point the nearest we’d gotten with her (cellulitis run amok).
 She didn’t really use the tape player much after that, maybe even not so much in the hospital room.
 Not the equipment type, her.
 But I remember she at least seemed transported when we brought classical music into that fluorescent lit, metal- and plastic-filled space.

 I still have the tape player, and use it sometimes when I’m doing indoor, manual work.
 Lately I’ve played it a lot, late at night, classical or jazz, while painting rooms in the house I plan to raise my kids in, both of which — house and kids — my mother has never seen and never will.
-I’ve thought about that a lot, and about the pockets of emptiness that can develop or appear inside of families, and how home-making and milestones make those empty spaces echo audibly, no matter how accustomed we become to their silence.
+I’ve thought about that a lot, and about the pockets of emptiness that can develop or appear inside of families, and how home-making and milestones make those empty spaces echo audibly, no matter how accustomed we have become to their silence.

 Satie’s music (and the tape player) always reminds me of my mother, and the poignance of this attempt — and others like it — to bring her love and peace during what would be the last decade of her life.